Policy Goals & Objectives

 Encourage different housing types and sizes within a neighborhood to support different household types and economic resiliency.
 This allows options for new residents and allows current residents to age in Carmel as they move through different life stages.
 This will add to the character and adaptability of neighborhoods as they mature.
 New developments should seek to strengthen the character established by the Development Patterns in this plan.

 Create an opt-in developer, broker and builder guild aligned to the community's priorities and values, facilitating communication with major stakeholders.

 Encourage usable and functioning green spaces, green roofs, green walls, and other features to help beautify the City while managing stormwater and providing wildlife habitat.

 Encourage the preservation, replacement and continual planting of canopy shade trees throughout the city.
 Areas of focus include woodlands within new developments, streetscapes, and parking areas and open space areas.
 Care and maintenance of the trees and landscaped areas should be a priority to ensure a safe and longstanding environmental system.
 Canopy trees are desired because they add character and comfort to the built environment.
 Additionally, they also provide relief from heat, soften noise and light, help purify the air, and increase property values.

 Reduce unnecessary removal of trees on lots, encourage preservation of mature trees, and require replacement of trees that have been removed for development.

-Encourage electrical utility lines to be buried throughout the community, especially in urbanizing areas.
-Care must be given to the location of underground transformer boxes so pedestrian infrastructure is not precluded by conflicts with power facilities.
+Encourage electrical and communication utility lines to be buried throughout the community to improve safety, especially in urbanizing areas.
+Care must be given to the location of underground and above-ground equipment so pedestrian infrastructure is not precluded by conflicts with power facilities.